Unbiased shifts of Brownian motion: Preliminaries on Palm measures and local times

-The global construction in \cite{Perkins81} guarantees the existence of a version of $\ell^0$ with these properties, see also \cite[Proposition 22.12]{Kallenberg} or \cite[Theorem~6.43]{MortersPeres}.
-This construction implies, moreover, that it is no restriction of generality to assume that
+for all measurable $f\dvtx\R^2\rightarrow[0,\infty)$.
+The global construction in \cite{Perkins81} (see also \cite{Kallenberg}, Proposition 22.12 and \cite{MortersPeres}, Theorem~6.43) guarantees the existence of a version of local times with the following properties.
+The random measure $\ell^0$ is $\BP_x$-a.e. diffuse for any $x\in\R$ and